 Try a few of these platforms and see which one works best for you and where you are most likely to score your desired position.
 Don’t give up too soon.
 As with every new job it might take you a while to settle in, make a living with it and be successful.
 But it’s definitely not impossible.
 There are so many remote openings out there, I’m sure somewhere is the right one for you.

 Which one of the mentioned remote job sites do you like most?
-Do you know any other great online job boards that I haven’t mention in the list?
+Do you know any other great online job boards that I haven’t mentioned on the list?
 Let me know in the comment section below!